schultek/stormberry/README.md

 dart pub run build_runner watch
 ```

-This will generate a `.schema.g.dart` file.
+This will generate a `.schema.dart` file that you should add as a `part` to the original model file.

-Last step is to `import` the generated dart file wherever you want / need them.

 # Setup